 What I'm imagining is an art work that makes visible, all at once, the distillation of the artist himself: the idiocratic piece

-The piece that caught my attention that day sitting on a little table revealed itself as just such an object.
-It was made from an antique, gallon-sized metal paint can tipped on its side and fitted out at one end with so it could a closed book, its spine at a right angle to the cylinder.
-And it was holding a book.
+The piece that caught my attention that day during my lunch visit with Tony was sitting on a little table.
+It was exactly such an object.
+It was made from an antique, gallon-sized metal paint can tipped on its side and fitted out at one end with so it could hold a closed book, its spine at a right angle to the cylinder.
+And it was

 Obviously, the thing was meant to rock back and forth—and I did reach out and give it a little push.
 Turning to Tony I asked, “Is this one of your pieces?”
 My question triggered the familiar smile and the laugh, by parts apologetic, charming and conspiratorial.